-“I’m not a cat” was a legitimate statement argued by lawyer Rod Ponton during a now-viral Zoom court case in Texas.
+“I’m not a cat” was a legitimate statement argued by lawyer Rod Ponton during a Zoom court case in Texas that went viral.

 This video just leaves us with one question.
 Will the real Rod Ponton please stand up?